-If your body isn't feeling up to it then skipping your workouts during your period is what you should do.
-But if you're worried about exercise making you feel worse during your period, then don't because as research suggests, it can only do good.
-"All in all exercise during your period will have a positive effect on your body and mind," says Stoodley.
+If your body isn't feeling up to it, then skipping your workouts during your period is what you should do!
+But if you're worried about exercise making you feel worse during your period, don't fret because as research suggests, it can only do good.
+"All in all, exercise during your period will have a positive effect on your body and mind," says Stoodley.

 Sagal is a journalist, specialising in lifestyle, pop culture, fashion and beauty.
 She has written for a number of publications including Vogue, Glamour, Stylist, Evening Standard, Bustle, You Magazine, Dazed and Wonderland to name a few.

 The Try Guys finally addressed the Ned Fulmer cheating scandal

 Yet another infidelity is taking over social media and Ned Fulmer, The Try Guys star, is at the center of it all

 Want to know what's leaving Netflix US & UK in October 2022?
 It might upset you so consider this a warning...